jkoz/jkoz.github.io/_posts/2020-11-30-use-mutt-as-your-main-mail-client.md

 {% endhighlight %}

 As we know, we need to automate this process, and access_token will be expired.
 Instead checking expires_in attribute, we just use refresh_token to obtain access_token every time we want to do authentication.
-I find that this way is simplest, but it doesn't affect your overall speed.
+I find that this way is simplest, but it doesn't affect your overall speed much.

 {% highlight shell %}